-Figure 8: Results of 2D optimization.
+Figure 10: Final results of 2D optimization.
 Larger values are better.
 Results are based on 20 repeats of each optimization run.
 The upper plot shows results where the initial design (or starting guess) was created in a random fashion.
 For the lower plot, the initial guess (or at least one point in the initial design) was set to the optimum of the coarse objective function.

-disadvantages of using a high amount of grass silage is its high nitrogen content.
+its high nitrogen content.
 In the digester the nitrogen is released and becomes ammonium and ammonia.
 As ammonia is toxic for the bacteria a too high concentration in the digester must be avoided.
 While this effect is respected by the ADM1, plant operators will still prefer mixtures resulting in lower ammonia concentrations.
-Hence, future studies may be conducted which consider ammonia as a second objective or as a constraint.
+Hence, future studies may be conducted that consider ammonia as a second objective or as a constraint.
 A coarse model to calculate ammonia concentration would be to use the extended Buswell equation.

-The performance of the different model-based and model-free approaches is compared for the 2D-case in Fig. 8.
+The performance of the different model-based and model-free approaches is compared for the 2D-case in Fig. 10.
 It can be seen that Co-Kriging works much better in comparison to the standard Kriging model.
-Both outperform Simplex in the case where no start point is
+After the specified budget is exhausted, both outperform Simplex in the case where no start point is derived from the coarse function optimum.
+In this case, Simplex shows a very large variance caused by the random start point.

-Without fixed start point